filakhtov/gentoo-use-docs/net-misc/curl.md

 It is recommended to keep this flag enabled, as the FTP protocol is quite widespread.

+### gnutls
+Pass the `--with-gnutls` and `--with-nettle` options to the configure script.
+Provide an ability to use the GnuTLS (GnuTLS Transport Layer Security Library) library for crypto operations, such as TLS encryption, certificate verification, etc. Multiple crypto backends can be enabled at a time and the default one can be selected using `CURL_SSL` variable.

+It is safe to disable this flag if a different backed is preferred.

 ### gopher
 Pass the `--enable-gopher` option to the configure script.
 Enable support for Gopher - a protocol designed for distributed document search and retrieval using the `gopher://` scheme.